How do seating arrangements affect learning? What is the best seating arrangement?

 The seating arrangements of a classroom have an effect on where students focus their attention.
-To use a non-teaching example imagine you are out on a date the traditional dinner and a movie.
+To use a non-teaching example, imagine you are out on a date—the traditional dinner and a movie.
 Which part of the date do you expect to interact with your date more?
-Well hopefully over the dinner where you can look directly at your partner and read their body language.
+Hopefully, over the dinner where you can look directly at your partner and read their body language.
 In the movie theater the majority of our focus will be on the big screen.

 This standard classroom is not the best environment for teaching students a language for a variety of reasons.
 The most important has to be that language is by its nature communicative it requires interaction with another individual to exist.
 The traditional classroom environment also has a tendency to change students into “listening objects” engagement levels are very low and the students (especially at the back of the classroom) can tune out.

 If, as teachers, we are trying to encourage active participation and use of the language, we need to change the classroom environment so that it encourages this.
 The easiest way to do this is to go back to our date model.